lumakos/platform-go-challenge/README.md

 4. Assign the ID and Save:
     - Use the calculated nextID as the new asset's ID.
     - Add the asset to the list and store it in UserStore.

+#### Thank you for the opportunity to work on this assignment.
+I truly appreciate the chance to showcase my skills and look forward to discussing it further!